Starting a logistics business can be lucrative for you if you are willing to invest time, effort, and resources into building a successful operation.

 3. Freight Forwarders

-Freight forwarders specialize in coordinating international shipments and managing the logistics of goods moving across borders.
-They handle documentation, customs clearance, and transportation arrangements for air, ocean, and ground freight.
+Freight forwarders coordinate international shipments.
+They manage logistics across borders, handle documentation, customs clearance, and arrange transportation for air, ocean, and ground freight.

 4. Courier and Express Delivery Services